Description

 Applying this definition to our asset in some examples:

-• The maximum DrawDown over 5 years of iShares Currency Hedged MSCI Australia ETF is -32.5 days, which is larger, thus better compared to the benchmark SPY (-33.7 days) in the same period.
+• Looking at the maximum drop from peak to valley of -32.5 days in the last 5 years of iShares Currency Hedged MSCI Australia ETF, we see it is relatively larger, thus better in comparison to the benchmark SPY (-33.7 days)

 MaxDuration: